Joshuah143/himmens-resume/himmens_resume_en.typ

   date: "Summer 2024",
   actions: (
-    "Developed panoptic segmentation models for the ATLAS detector using the PointNet ML framework with Wandb, TensorFlow, Keras.", "Used CERN's grid computing to parallelize compute across thousands of nodes."),
+    "Developed panoptic segmentation models for the ATLAS detector using the PointNet ML framework with Wandb, TensorFlow, Keras.", "Used CERN's grid computing to parallelize compute across thousands of nodes.", "Worked independently to develop models using cutting edge transfer learning approaches."),
   visible: true
 )